kaan0d/environment-aware-pathfinding/README.md

 Stack: TypeScript (strict), Vite, Vitest.
 Render layer (PixiJS) arrives in Stage 4.

+## Why a fixed rule is not enough

+Many games already have a rule for this: when the way around gets very long, the unit gives up on it and attacks the wall.
+The rule is usually a fixed limit (a path longer than N cells, or no path at all), not a comparison of what breaking the wall costs against what walking costs.
+So it fires at the wrong moment: a long walk around a wall a few hits would remove, or hits on a thick wall beside a short way around.
+Time is lost either way, and finding a long path only to drop it costs computing time too.
+This is an observation from playing such games, not a measurement, and no real game's code was read.

+The classic AI here is the simplest form of that behavior (breaks only when no path exists).
+A version with a path-length limit is not built; it would be a third planner if it turns out to be the fairer opponent.

 ## Status

 | Stage | What | State |